UCSF-DataSci/ds217-10-pizza-model-Zefan-Huang/assignment.md

 lr_model = None  # Replace None with your code
 # Your code here

-# TODO: Make predictions on both training and test sets
+# TODO: Make predictions on both training and tests sets
 lr_train_pred = None  # Replace None with your code
 lr_test_pred = None  # Replace None with your code